refractionPOINT/lce_doc/docs/net.md

 ```

 #### Prevent SSH
-Let's say we want to prevent users in finance from using SSH.
-Assuming finance users are tagged as `finance` as it
+Let's say we want to prevent users working in the Finance Department from using SSH.
+Assuming Finance users are tagged as `finance` as it
 can be done either manually, through a D&R rule or through the tags of an Installation Key.

 ```